 Victoria is Director of Corporate Affairs Communications, Oncology at Celgene.
-She has more than a decade of healthcare publicity and marketing experience, including work that spans several disease areas – infectious diseases/vaccines, cardiovascular disease and kidney disease.
-Her areas of expertise include third party advocacy relations, consumer education programs, and physician outreach.
-Throughout her career, Victoria has supported both pharmaceutical and non-profit clients in a variety of activities, providing strategic and tactical oversight of key regulatory and data milestones, physician and consumer education campaigns, and issues management activities.
-Victoria has also planned and executed numerous events, including press conferences, coalition meetings and patient education events.
-Over the years Victoria has developed relationships with top medical and third party organizations, such as the Centers for Disease Control and Prevention, the American Medical Association, National Meningitis Association, National Foundation for Infectious Diseases, the American Academy of Pediatrics, and AARP.
+She has more than 15 years of healthcare publicity and marketing experience, and has developed relationships with top medical and third party organizations, such as the Centers for Disease Control and Prevention, the American Medical Association, National Meningitis Association, National Foundation for Infectious Diseases, the American Academy of Pediatrics, and AARP.
 Victoria holds a Bachelor of Science in mass communication from Boston University.

 Helen Beigel, RN

 Peggy’s sister.
 Helen has been a registered nurse for 20 years.
-She currently manages inpatient placement for the Northshore LIJ Health System.
+She is an assistant director of nursing for Northwell Health.
 Helen holds a BS in Nursing from Molloy College.